Hand Calculations – How To and How Not To – Rev 2

 The equation should read specific gravity, not density.
 Without the units, it is not verifiable.

-- Check your calcs!
-Run the numbers through your calculator one more time can reduce surprises.
+- Double check your calculations!
+Running the numbers through your calculator one more time can reduce surprises.

-- Get someone else to review your calcs.
+- Get someone else to review your calculations.

 - Use proper paper.